TheOdinProject/curriculum/html_css/project_media.md

-# Project: Images and Video with YouTube
+# Project: Embedding Images and Video (with YouTube)

 *Don't forget to use Git to save your projects!*